 The town of Urbania, in Le Marche region, holds a four-day festival for La Befana from January 2 to 6.
-Children can meet her at the La Casa della Befana.
-This is one of the biggest celebrations for in Italy.
+Children can meet her at the La Casa Della Befana.
+This is one of the biggest celebrations in Italy.

 The Befane races, Regata delle Bafane, are held in Venice on January 6.
 Men dressed as La Befana race in boats on the Grand Canal.